-The interest rate on a Panacea Financial high-yield savings account is higher than most of the other big-name competitors.
-In fact, it’s 12x the national average — so your money makes more money faster.
+The interest rate on a Panacea Financial high-yield savings account is well over the national average — so your money grows faster.

-You also get the full .60% interest, 24/7 customer support, your own personal banker and just a minimum requirement of $25 to open the account.
+You also get a competitive rate, 24/7 customer support, your own personal banker, and a minimum requirement of just $25 to open the account.
 You don’t need to have thousands (or hundred of thousands) of dollars to get these benefits.

 And since Panacea Financial is all digital, you have complete access to your money and the ability to move it around anytime.